umbraco/UmbracoDocs/umbraco-cms/fundamentals/design/partial-views.md

 ---
-meta.Title: "Partial Views"
-meta.Description: "Information on working with partial views in Umbraco"
+description: "Information on working with partial views in Umbraco"
 ---

 # Partial Views